-Figure 25: GroomGen verification on a manually made kinky hairstyle.
+Figure 25: Verification of our GroomGen implementation on a manually made kinky hairstyle.

-To assess whether our implementation of GroomGen can reproduce kinky hairstyles similar to those shown in the GroomGen teaser (Fig. 25 1st column), we manually created a similar kinky hairstyle (Fig. 25 2nd column).
-We found that each strand required 200 points to accurately capture the fine curls.
-However, GroomGen claims to predict 100 points for each strand in its architecture.
-When we downsampled the strands to 100 points, though the overall shape of the hairstyle remained intact, its curls were significantly degraded (Fig. 25 3rd column).
-We then searched for the optimal latent code to reconstruct the downsampled hair, yielding the results shown on the last column of Fig. 25.
-Despite these efforts, we found that the architecture struggled to faithfully reconstruct the hairstyle with accurate fine details.
+To assess whether our implementation of GroomGen can reproduce long kinky hairstyles, we manually created a test hairstyle (Fig. 25 1st column) which originally contains 200 points per strand to accurately capture the fine curls.
+We downsampled the strands to 100 points to fit our design, which led to a noticeable degradation in curl fidelity (Fig. 25 2nd column).
+We then searched for the optimal latent code to reconstruct the downsampled hair, yielding the results shown in the last column of Fig. 25.
+Despite these efforts, our implementation struggled to faithfully reconstruct the hairstyle with accurate fine details.